 The language of all teaching and examinations is English.

 Exchange studies abroad will make you more attractive on the job market.
 Studies abroad will increase your learning outcomes, improve your language skills, give you unique adventures and international experience.
-Students taking the Master's in English Literature are encouraged to make use of one of our exchange agreements in the second and/or third semester.
+Students taking the Master's in English Literature are encouraged to make use of one of our exchange agreements in the second semester.

 For an updated overview of exchange universities, please take a look at UiT's webpage on student exchange.